itm4n/itm4n.github.io/_posts/2022-07-24-the-end-of-ppldump.md

 ---
 title: "The End of PPLdump"
 layout: "post"
-categories: ["Patch Analysis"]
-tags: ["Research","Patch Analysis"]
-image: /assets/og/patch_analysis.png
+categories: [ "Patch Analysis" ]
+tags: [ "Research", "Patch Analysis" ]
 ---

 A few days ago, an [issue](https://github.com/itm4n/PPLdump/issues/12) was opened for [PPLdump](https://github.com/itm4n/PPLdump) on GitHub, stating that it no longer worked on Windows 10 21H2 Build 19044.1826.
 I was skeptical at first so I fired up a new VM and started investigating.
 Here is what I found...